 Lewis played two seasons at the University of Pittsburgh (2009-10), where he finished fourth on the school's all-time rushing list with 2,860 yards.

 The Albany, N.Y., native was originally selected by the Philadelphia Eagles in the fifth round (149th overall) of the 2011 NFL Draft.

-- > At Philadelphia (8/8), recorded two carries for seven yards. - > Against New England (8/17), totaled 16 yards on four rushing attempts and added a nine-yard reception.
+At Philadelphia (8/8), recorded two carries for seven yards.

 Lewis' 2019 Preseason Statistics: